DamoM73/turtle_vid_tute/lesson_1.md

 # Our first turtle program
 ```

-The Python programming language has a limited default set of commands (called function), but it also has access to whole libraries of other commands (called packages).
-One of those other packages is called *Turtle*.
-To tell Python to use these other packages, we use the `import` command.
+The Python programming language has a limited default set of commands (called function), but it also has access to whole libraries of other commands (called modules).
+One of those other modules is called *Turtle*.
+To tell Python to use these other modules, we use the `import` command.
 So we will now tell Python to `import turtle`.
 It is best to always put your `import` commands right at the top of your Python program.

 Your code should look like this: